MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-azure-object.md

     b.
 Import the photo of the target object location, and then select **Next**.

     c.
-Add custom instructions as needed to help the operator find the target object.
+Add custom instructions as needed to help the operator find the target object, and then complete the wizard.

-4. Select **Complete**.

 ## Assign the object anchor in the HoloLens app